 Step 1: Wash

 We might be biased, but our go-to is to grab a bar of our goat milk soap.
 Outside of using a limited number of all-natural ingredients, we love our goat milk soap because it naturally contains alpha hydroxy acids which help to gently remove dead skins cells from the surface of your skin, revealing new skin cells that are smoother and younger looking.
+Few products have such a powerful moisture barrier effect like goat milk soap.
 Plus, a single bar can be used to clean your body, face, and even as a shampoo.
 What could be better than a multi-purpose product that’s all-natural?
 It could be the #1 thing missing from your skincare regime.

 Step 2: Exfoliate